-The holidays are fast approaching, and that means fancy cheese platters are in your near future.
-But before you plan the perfect spread, we wanted to fill you in on a common faux pas that so many of us have made.
+A fancy cheese platter is a staple at any party.
+But before you start planning the spread for your next get-together, we wanted to fill you in on a common faux pas that so many of us have made.

 According to the folks at Beaumont Etiquette, we’ve been slicing Brie all wrong.
 Apparently, the tip on a wedge of Brie is the most flavorful part, and if you slice it off for yourself, you’re ruining the cheese for everyone else.
 (Nobody likes a flavor hog.)
 In France, cutting off the tip is called “pointing the cheese” and it’s a big no-no.

 Instead, slice from tip to rind so that you have long, narrow pieces.
 If you’re in charge of the cheese plate, cut a few example pieces and then everyone at the party will follow your lead.